Kraymer/F-dotfiles/README.md

 Adopt these rules to get a *no surprises* folders hierarchy that scale.

-- any folder that is part of a stow package path must starts with -
+- any folder that is part of a stow package path must starts with `_`
-- private files must contain local to be filtered out by gitignore
+- private files must contain `local` to be filtered out by gitignore

 Benefits
 --------

-- Unity.
-All configuration files in a single place yet distinction between classic vs stowable directory is obvious with the - prefix.
+- *Unity*.
+All configuration files in a single place yet distinction between classic vs stowable directory is obvious with the `-` prefix.
-- Simplicity.
+- *Simplicity*.
 Whether dot files to install depend of the os or environment, they are just one stow command away.
-- Discoverability.
+- *Discoverability*.
 Type -<TAB> to browse through stow packages configurations.
-- DRYability: a configuration file spread across various locations on different OS has a single -dotfiles represention.
+- *DRYability*.
+A configuration file spread across various locations on different OS has a single -dotfiles represention.